e-tinkers/LiteESP8266Client/README.md

 ### Modified by e-tinkers

 ## What are the changes?
-This is a fork of [Syonyk/LiteESP8266Client](https://github.com/Syonyk/LiteESP8266Client) with modification for working on stm32 blue pill.
+This is a fork and a modified version of [Syonyk/LiteESP8266Client](https://github.com/Syonyk/LiteESP8266Client).
 The original code was modified to supoorts for stm32 blue pill.
 The key changes are:

 - Using HardwareSerial for stm32 while maintain SoftwareSerial for others;
 - When using with stm32, it creates an instance of HardwareSerial at Serial2 pins PA3/PA2 (Rx/Tx) with default baud rate of 115200;